Partner Communication Resources

 Contact our communications team at email@example.com

-Let’s Talk Colorado was launched by a State Innovation Model grant from the Center for Medicare and Medicaid Innovation.
-The purpose of the funding is to improve the health of Coloradans by providing access to physical and behavioral health care.
-The goal of the Let’s Talk Colorado media campaign is to initiate an inclusive conversation.
 All Coloradans benefit when we learn to discuss our mental health, and those of us who need treatment are more likely to seek it when we all agree that mental health is everyone’s responsibility.
+Review FrameWorks Institute talking points.

 Colorado Crisis Services is the crisis hotline for the state of Colorado and answers calls for the National Suicide Hotline from a Colorado number.
 Listing both the Colorado number and the national number in news stories or broadcasts is duplicative.
 Please share the Colorado resource.